justinbrush702/bioinformatics/assignment_4/README.md

 This assignment requires me to run both small or large parsimony on sequences and tree structures.
 The script takes one or two arguments:
-  A sequences file
+  A sequences file,
-  A structure file (this file is optional)
+  A structure file (this file is optional).

 If both sequence and structure files are specified, the script runs small parsimony on the data.
 If only a sequence file is specified, then large parsimony is ran on the data.
 The small parsimony solution uses Sankoff's algorithm; the large parsimony solution uses Branch and Bound.